 Where a contributor to the Provident Account under this Division dies before retirement, a sum equal to 3½ times the amount which comprises the aggregate of his contributions to the Provident Account under this Division together with compound interest on those contributions at the rate from time to time fixed by the Board, shall be paid to such person, if any, as would be entitled to receive pension under Part I of the Sixth Schedule if the contributor had been a contributor for units of pension under this Act, and if there is no such person but the contributor is survived by a child or children who would have been entitled to an allowance under item 2 of Part II of the Sixth Schedule, that sum shall be paid to that child, or, as the case may be, those children, and in the latter case, divided equally among them.

-[Section 83F inserted by No. 134 of 1976 s.
+[Section 83F inserted: No. 134 of 1976 s.
 22.]

 83G.
 Payment on death of contributor without dependants